amney/rest-media-center-api/docs/tutorial.rst

 For this example we have used the Film resource, however the principles can be applied across all Resources provided by the system.

-The API Documentation has a list of all Resources available.
+The :doc:`api` has a list of all Resources available.